This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 Since I tend to splurge a little on my meals when traveling, I like to keep my snacks healthy.
-Nuts and dried fruit are delicious and pack well.
-I also take a couple refillable water bottles.
+Nuts and dried fruit are delicious and pack well (I especially love Sahale Snacks, which are flavored nuts and dried fruit ... yum!).
+I also take a couple refillable water bottles (these bottles will keep your drinks cold for 24 hours).
 That way I can fill them up at night and save a little money on drinks.

-I can’t leave home without my gum either.
-Both my husband and I are avid gum chewers, so I love the new Extra® 35-stick pack that’s easy to find in the checkout line at Walgreens!
-It holds a lot more gum than the average pack, so I don’t have to feel stingy sharing with him … ha ha!
+I can't leave home without my gum either.
+Both my husband and I are avid gum chewers, so I love the new Extra 35-stick pack!
+It holds a lot more gum than the average pack, so I don't have to feel stingy sharing with him ... ha ha!

-Don’t forget the entertainment when packing for your trip.
-Music is a must, and I need something to sing along to.
+Music is also a must ...
+I need something to sing along to.
 I love a combination of Motown classics and eighties hits, mixed with my current faves (anything from Gwen Steffani or Bruno Mars will do).

 When planning your playlist, add a little fun to your trip by including a few songs that reference your destination.
 And of course, don't forget your chargers!